Special Use Permit Decisions in Maricopa County

 A permit for a use that requires individual review due to its potential impact on surrounding properties.
 In Maricopa County, AZ, local government bodies regularly discuss special use permit as part of zoning and land use decisions.

-ZoneWire has analyzed 7 meetings in Maricopa County and detected 40 mentions of special use permit — an average of 5.7 mentions per meeting.
+ZoneWire has analyzed 7 meetings in Maricopa County and detected 40 mentions of special use permit, an average of 5.7 mentions per meeting.

-Recent Meetings with Special Use Permit Activity
+Recent Special Use Permit meetings in Maricopa County

 Why Track Special Use Permit?